MasterDevSkills/advance-java-live-training-outline/README.md

 Sr. Developer at Loblaw Digital,
 Canada

-Bazlur has over 8 years of experience working in the software industry.
-Has experience in developing several key high-traffic applications that millions of users use, including the leading bKash Customer application.
+Bazlur has more than eight years of experience coding in Java, which includes numerous projects — academic, professional, and personal.

+He is currently working as a Senior Developer at Loblaw Digital, Canada.
+Before working here, he worked at one of the largest providers of mobile financial services in Bangladesh called bKash, where he made a significant contribution to team formation and development of several mission-critical products.
+One of the products has more than 10 million userbases.

-He loves mentoring, writing and contributing to an open source project in his own time.
-He is the founder and moderator of a Java user group in Bangladesh, where he organizes regular technical sessions and shares Java-related knowledge.
-He has published four books on the Java programming language; one of them was on the bestseller list in Bangladesh.
+In addition to his regular work, he loves to mentor, write, and contribute to an open-source project.
+He is also the founder and current moderator of a Java user group (JUG) in Bangladesh, where he organized technical sessions, workshops to share knowledge related to Java.
+Besides, he published four books on the Java programming language; one of them was on the bestseller list in Bangladesh.

 LinkedIn: https://www.linkedin.com/in/bazlur/